|Guide||♦||31 Triplogs||Mine 0||3 Topics|

 From the parking area at the trailhead proceed south through the fence on the signed JF Trail #106.
 At about 1/4 miles you'll pass through the Wilderness Area boundary fence.
 Continue through open terrain and begin the gradual climb past the relics of the old Miller mines on your left and past the Hoolie Bacon Trail intersection at about 2/3mi.
 Continue straight or left on the JF.

 Approaching the 2mi point you'll pass the site of the Lost Dutchman Jr Mine on your right.
-For more info on this story, access the hike by the same name in the HAZ data base.
-Form here the terrain begins to get a bit rockier and a few trees begin to dot the landscape.
+For more info on this story, read Lost Dutchman Mine Junior.
+From here the terrain begins to get a bit rockier and a few trees begin to dot the landscape.

 The trail finally meets the creek bed at about 5.5mi and follows it up and east to the Rogers Canyon Trail intersection on top of Tortilla Pass at 6mi.
 This is a nice spot for a break and from here you can either return or continue south on the JF Trail to its southern terminus at the Woodbury Trailhead.